0xnohan/Kernel/README.md

 ## Usage

- 1. Open the config.ini file and add your ip address, miner port and webport (or run with 127.0.0.1)
+ 1. Open the config.ini file and add your ip address, miner port and webport (default is `127.0.0.1`,`8889` (miner), `8001` (explorer))

- 2. Add your keys to the tx.py file to enable block mining
+ 2. Add your keys to the `Tx.py` file to enable block mining

  3. Start the Client and follow the instructions:
     ```bash
     python KernelCLI.py

+ 4. For a graphical interface, use the Kernel Explorer:
- 4. Download the [Kernel Explorer](https://github.com/0xnohan/KernelExplorer) & run it :
+  - Download the project here: [Kernel Explorer](https://github.com/0xnohan/KernelExplorer):
+  - Run it:
     ```bash
     npm install
     npm run dev

 ## Versions